Civ13/civ13-wiki/wiki/Guide_to_Medical.md

   - Caught from eating raw mice.
 Or standing too long near one.
   - Transmits from person to person.
   - It can be spotted by the lumps on your skin and vomiting blood.
+  - If you survive, you will get immunity.

 #### Malaria